-90.7 KWMU-1, The Gateway KWMU-2, and Classical KWMU-3 are all included, and by connecting a smartphone to the auxiliary jack of a car stereo, Classical KWMU-3 and The Gateway KWMU-2 fans will be able to listen to our channels in a car without an HD radio.
+90.7 KWMU-1, Jazz KWMU-2, Classical KWMU-3, and The Bridge WQUB-2 are all included, and by connecting a smartphone to a car stereo, fans of our music channels are able to listen in a car without an HD radio.

 The app also includes one-touch bookmarking, a unique feature allowing users to bookmark an exact position within a stream to refer to again for a specific topic of interest or song heard during a St. Louis Public Radio program.

-If you have an auxiliary jack in your car, you can use it to listen to the stream through your car stereo.
+If your car has bluetooth capability, you can connect to your phone and listen to the St. Louis Public Radio via streaming media on the mobile app.
+Data rates will apply for your mobile carrier.
+If you do not have bluetooth, you can listen via an auxilary jack.
 Simply plug a cord into the auxiliary jack and then into the headphone jack on your phone.
 The cords are widely available at stores selling electronics or car accessories.

 If you have questions or comments about how to use the St. Louis Public Radio mobile apps, you'll find support within the app itself.
 Tap the "more options" button and then tap "support."
 There are multiple ways to submit your support requests from there.

-The St. Louis Public Radio app is not available for Blackberry devices, however, you can still listen to our streams by downloading a basic streaming app for your device.
+The St. Louis Public Radio app is not available for Blackberry or Windows mobile devices, however, you can still listen to our streams by downloading a basic streaming app for your device, such as Rad.io or Tune.in.

 Once the app is downloaded, if you can't find our station using a search you can use these direct links for each of our streams:

-If you have an auxiliary jack in your car, you can use it to listen to the stream through your car stereo.
+If you have bluetooth capabilty or an auxiliary jack in your car, you can use it to listen to the stream through your car stereo.